 Section 16(a) of the Exchange Act requires the Company's executive officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of securities ownership and changes in such ownership with the SEC.
-Such executive officers, directors and greater than ten percent stockholders also are required by SEC rules to furnish the Company with copies of all Section 16(a) forms they file.

-Based solely upon a review of such forms furnished to the Company, filed by the Company on behalf of such persons and/or written representations from the reporting persons, the Company believes that all Section 16(a) filing requirements applicable to the Company's executive officers and directors were timely met during Fiscal 2018.
+Such executive officers, directors and greater than ten percent stockholders also are required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
+Based solely upon a review of such reports filed by or on behalf of such persons and/or written representations from them, the Company believes that all Section 16(a) filing requirements were timely met during Fiscal 2019, except for the following reports, each of which was filed late: (i) with respect to each of Ms. Dalgetty and Messrs.
+George, Goodrich, Nesser, Press, Snider and Sorrentino, one late Form 4 reporting two transactions (each of which was filed with the SEC on January 4, 2019); (ii) with respect to Mr. McGinty, one late Form 4 reporting three transactions (which was filed with the SEC on January 4, 2019); (iii) with respect to Mr. Thames, two late Form 4s, one reporting two transaction (which was filed with the SEC on May 20, 2019); (iv) with respect to Mr. Peterson, two late Form 4s, one reporting six transactions (which was filed with the SEC on January 4, 2019) and one reporting eight transactions (which were filed with the SEC on May 22, 2019); (v) with respect to Mr. Reitler, one late Form 4 reporting four transactions (which was filed with the SEC on January 4, 2019).